 04. Stolen Ages

 08. The Wild & Gentle Dogs

-At this time, no public digital stream is available, but believe me when I say that this Shadowlands has zero filler.
-Listening to it for the third time as I’m typing this, from the start of the title track throughout song after song, it’s heavily thick with riffs and rumbling rampage, and it relentlessly rocks.
+Believe me, Shadowlands has zero filler.
+Listening to it for the third time as I type, from the start of the title track it’s heavily thick with riffs and rumbling rampage, and it relentlessly rocks.
 While I’ve enjoyed most every Mos Generator release thus far, there is something slightly different in this album’s overall sound.

 Each song allows their respective instruments to shine through – at perfect points right where you didn’t even realize your ears needed to hear it, yet the trio amazingly complements each other with their individual styles.
-I’m sure much of the final mix and mastering added to this sonic balance, but keen ears can tell the difference between ‘fixing’ and ‘enhancing’ it.
-Mr. Reed brought out the best from their already great songs, then weaved gold into that solid fabric.
-You can’t generate (pun intended) that feeling into music if it wasn’t already there in the original playing to begin with.
+I’m sure much of the final mastering added to this sonic balance, but keen ears can tell the difference between ‘fixing’ and ‘enhancing’ it.
+Mr. Reed seems to have brought out the best from their already great songs, then weaved gold into that solid fabric.
+You can’t generate (pun intended) feeling into music if it wasn’t already there in the original playing to begin with.